Non-Abelian fractional quantum Hall states at filling factor 3/4: Abstract

 \section{Abstract}

-Fractional quantum Hall states have been observed at filling factor $\nu=3/4$ in three platforms.
-General theoretical analysis of topological orders at $\nu=3/4$ revealed that four types of non-Abelian states with Ising anyons have ground state degeneracy $12$ on the torus.
+Fractional quantum Hall states have been observed at filling factor $\nu=3/4$ in GaAs hole system and bilayer graphene.
+In theoretical bootstrap analysis, it was revealed that non-Abelian topological orders with Ising anyons can be realized at $\nu=3/4$, which exhibit $12$ fold ground state degeneracy on the torus.
 The properties of $\nu=3/4$ states can be analyzed using two complementary approaches.
 In the first one, they are treated as particle-hole conjugate of $\nu=1/4$ Moore-Read types states.
 In the second one, they are mapped to composite fermions with reverse flux attachment at effective filling factor $3/2$, whose integral part realizes an integer quantum Hall state and the fractional part realizes $\nu=1/2$ Moore-Read type states.
-For the specific case of bilayer graphene, numerical calculations demonstrate that strong Landau level mixing could generate a gapped state at $\nu=3/4$ with 12 fold ground state degeneracy on the torus.
-Its chiral graviton spectral functions has one low energy peak with negative chirality and one high energy peak with positive chirality.
+For bilayer graphene with appropriate Landau level mixing, numerical calculations found $12$ quasi-degenerate ground states on the torus at $\nu=3/4$.
+Chiral graviton spectral functions of these states have one low energy peak with negative chirality and one high energy peak with positive chirality.
 This points to a specific member of the Moore-Read type states and agrees with the deduction based on daughter states.